risk-first/website/misc/Systems-And-Change.md

 2) Homeostasis: ensuring that the system is in balance, and stays running.
 A system that doesn't contain feedback loops and defences against change in its environment will fail quickly.
 A classic example is how your body regulates temperature, but also consider how an online game bans cheats, or how a factory maintains supply levels.

-> "Homeostasis is brought about by a natural resistance to change when already in the optimal conditions, and equilibrium is maintained by many regulatory mechanisms. " - [Homeostasis, _Wikipedia_](https://en.wikipedia.org/wiki/Homeostasis)
+> "Homeostasis is brought about by a natural resistance to change when already in the optimal conditions, and equilibrium is maintained by many regulatory mechanisms." - [Homeostasis, _Wikipedia_](https://en.wikipedia.org/wiki/Homeostasis)

 These two things are in tension:  one is pushing for change, one is asking for things to stay the same.
 More on this in [Agency Risk](../risks/Agency-Risk.md)